TV Roskosmos

-TV Roskosmos (Телестудия Роскосмоса - TeleStudio of Roskosmos) or TV Roscosmos is the television station of Roscosmos.
-The channel and studio is managed by Alexander Nikolayevich Ostrovsky (Александр Николаевич Островский).
-Unlike its United States counterpart, NASA TV, it does not operate 24 hours a day.
-When available, TV Roskosmos is streamed live over YouTube.
-During coverage related to the International Space Station, NASA TV will sometimes carry Roskosmos TV segments with English voiceover translation.
+TV Roskosmos (Телестудия Роскосмоса - TeleStudio of Roskosmos), or TV Roscosmos, is the television station of the Russian Federal Space Agency, Roscosmos.
+Both the channel and the studio are managed by Alexander Nikolayevich Ostrovsky (Александр Николаевич Островский).
+Unlike its United States counterpart, NASA TV, it does not operate 24 hours a day; it also has a YouTube channel.
+During coverage related to the International Space Station, NASA TV will sometimes carry Roskosmos TV segments with English voiceovers.

-Roscosmos TV-Studio is a TV production studio, affiliated within the structure of Roscosmos, producing and promoting documentaries that highlight the most timely and historic events of the national space industry in Russia and abroad.
-The Studio's films, programmes and reports dwell on cutting-edge space equipment and people participating in space programmes including scientists, designers, cosmonauts.
-Video materials devoted to the history of Soviet and Russian cosmonautics touch upon the issues of astronomy and planetology.
+Also affiliated with Roscosmos, Roscosmos TV-Studio produces and promotes documentaries that highlight the most significant historic events in Russia's national space industry and aboard.
+The studio's films, programmes, and reports focus on cutting-edge space technology and the people involved in space programmes, including scientists, designers, and cosmonauts.
+Videos on the history of Soviet and Russian cosmonautics also cover topics in astronomy and planetology.

 History

-The television studio of Roscosmos was organised on 11 January 2005.
-Since that time over 100 documentaries have been produced, all of which were broadcast on the Russian national central TV channels.
+Roscosmos TV-Studio, the television studio of Roscosmos, was established on 11 January 2005.
+Since then, over 100 documentaries have been produced, all of which were broadcast on the Russian national TV channels.

 From July 2006 to July 2016, round-the-clock news channel Russia-24 hosted a weekly broadcast of Roscosmos TV-Studio's programme Kosmonavtika (Cosmonautics), which highlighted the latest achievements of Russian cosmonautics.

-From September 2008 the programme was anchored by the space pilot Fyodor Yurchikhin.
+From September 2008, the programme was anchored by cosmonaut Fyodor Yurchikhin.

 From April 2010 to March 2011, the TV-Studio's almanac-programme Russian Space was aired on the educational channel My Planet.

-Since March 2008, the studio has provided live broadcasts of launches from Baikonur Cosmodrome and Russian operations on the ISS.
+Since March 2008, the studio has provided live broadcasts of launches from Baikonur Cosmodrome and Russian operations on the International Space Station (ISS).

-TV-Studio produces promotional videos intended to promote the national space industry on world aerospace shows and exhibitions, as well as commercial films on request of Roscosmos enterprises.
+TV-Studio also produces promotional videos about the national space industry for international aerospace shows and exhibitions, as well as commercial films on behalf of Roscosmos enterprises.
 From March 2007 to March 2009, TV-Studio aired a joint weekly programme devoted to cosmonautics, Poyekhali!, on the radio station Zvezda FM.
 From November 2009 to July 2011, Voice of Russia (Golos Rossii) broadcast the joint programme Space Wednesday.
-In 2007 the Studio began its regular participation in domestic and international television contests.
+In 2007, the studio began its regular participation in domestic and international television contests.

 On 11 April 2008, Roscosmos TV-Studio's website was officially launched.

 Staff

-Chief Executive of Roscosmos TV-Studio is Alexander Ostrovsky.
-The Studio's staff is composed of editors, correspondents and cameramen possessing professional experiences of working on the Russian national central television.
+The chief executive of Roscosmos TV-Studio is Alexander Ostrovsky.
+The studio's staff is composed of editors, correspondents, and cameramen who have professional experience with Russian national central television.